 The coalition of about 150 groups worked with the companies to get them to remove substances banned by health authorities in other countries, particularly chemicals linked to cancer and birth defects and preservatives that release formaldehyde, which can cause cancer as well as burn the eyes, nose and throat.
 The coalition also pushed for companies to list all ingredients in their products, which many companies don't do.

 "We asked the big companies repeatedly, but none of them signed on," Stacy Malkan, co-founder of the campaign, told The Associated Press.

 The campaign has been pushing Johnson & Johnson for 2 1/2 years to remove harsh and potentially dangerous chemicals from all its personal care products.
-The health giant is now steadily removing those chemicals from its baby products worldwide but has not committed to do so for products for adults.
+The health giant is now steadily removing those chemicals from its baby products worldwide but has not committed to doing so for products for adults.